What Is The Process For Registering As A Sex Offender?

 I will leave no stone unturned investigating the allegations and determining the best possible defense.
 I investigate and evaluate all aspects of the case, including: Why would a child make a false allegation?
 Was the investigation conducted properly?
 Was the child coerced?
 Is there a motive for a parent or adult to report false allegations?
 Was the child interviewed properly?
 Was a medical examination done and if so, was it done properly?
 I have success in getting sex crimes investigations closed and cases dismissed.

-For more information on Registering as a Sex Offender in Texas, call the Law Office of James Alston for a free initial consultation.
+For more information on Registering as a Sex Offender in Texas, call the Law Office of James Alston for an initial consultation.
 Get the information and legal answers you’re seeking by calling (713) 228-1400 today.